 All referrals come from the office of Vocational Rehabilitation (VR).
 To schedule an appointment:

-In Bartholomew County, call 812-376-9935 or 877-396-3271

-In Monroe, Owen and Lawrence County call 812-332-7331 or 877-847-9893.
+In Bartholomew County, call 812-376-9935 or 877-396-3271 In Monroe, Owen, and Lawrence County call 812-332-7331 or 877-847-9893.

 VR has some restrictions on who can be served.
 If you meet eligibility, you can select Stone Belt, or whomever you choose, as your provider, and Vocational Rehabilitation will send your referral.
 Then an EC can get started helping you identify your employment goals and looking for work.
+Pre-ETS referrals can come from Vocational Rehabilitation, schools, or families.